Selfadhesivity in Gaussian conditional independence structures: Structural selfadhesivity

 \subsection{Structural orientable gaussoids}

-The meet property $\FR{sg}_* \wedge \FR{o}$ of structural semigraphoids and orientable gaussoids is likewise necessary for Gaussianity and an oracle for it can be combined from the oracles of its two constituents.
+The meet $\FR{sg}_* \wedge \FR{o}$ of structural semigraphoids and orientable gaussoids in the property lattice is likewise necessary for Gaussianity and an oracle for it can be combined from the oracles of its two constituents.
 Its selfadhesion yields no improvement over apparently weaker properties:

 \begin{computation} The properties $\FR{sg}_* \wedge \FR o$ and $\FR{sg}_*^\sa \wedge \FR o$ coincide at $n=5$ with $175\,139$ isomorphy types.
 On the other hand, $\FR{sg}_* \wedge \FR{o}^\sa$, $\FR{sg}_*^\sa \wedge \FR{o}^\sa$ and $(\FR{sg}_* \wedge \FR o)^\sa$ coincide at $n=5$ with $167\,989$~types. \end{computation}